 If you’ve ever wanted to know where you are, where something is, or what’s going on in a specific place, you’ve used geolocation data.
-The abundance of mobile devices and Internet technologies in modern society has made geolocation data so easily accessible, allowing businesses, governments, non-profit organizations, and others to use anonymized mass quantities of it for various applications.
+The abundance of mobile devices and Internet technologies in modern society has made geolocation data so easily accessible, allowing businesses, governments, non-profit organizations, and others to use pseudonymous mass quantities of it for various applications.

 So what is geolocation data, what is it being used for, and where can you get it in sufficient quantities for such large-scale applications?
 The answers are in this guide, contained in the following sections:

 - 7 ways to get geolocation data

 - Types of geolocation data you can buy